eqNj/eqN-PD2-Filter/README.md

 Ensured PvP charms are easy to distinquish outside of the PvP arena.

-Made it so Ears only show in the PvP Arenas when on the 'Strict LLD' (Now 'LLD Bases') filter level (or on 'Show Recipes' for the 'Specialized-LLD' filter).
+Made it so Ears only show in the PvP Arenas when on the 'Strict LLD' (Now 'LLD Bases') filter level (or on 'Show Recipes' for the 'Specialized LLD' filter).
 Ears will always show outside of the PvP Arenas.

 Moved the LLD crafting and Jewel info to the 'Strict LLD' (Now 'LLD Bases') and 'Show Recipes' filter levels on the 'All-in-One' and 'Potionless' filters.

-Added a 'Mag Notify' filter level to the 'Specialized-LLD' filter.
+Added a 'Mag Notify' filter level to the 'Specialized LLD' filter.
 This filter level is the same as 'Strict' but will give a chat notification when a Magic LLD crafting base drops.

 Removed HFD/CBF character status from the cube now that it shows in advanced stats.